-Creating a Peaceful Home
+Tips for Creating a Peaceful Home

 Put Down the Tech

-Think about designating an hour each day when all the family can put down their phones and talk, read books, or ensure that homework is being completed away from the overhanging burden of a digital existence.
+Think about designating an hour each day when everyone will put down their phones and talk, read books, or ensure that homework is being completed away from the overhanging burden of a digital existence.

 The truth is that catching up with yourself is hugely beneficial, and it doesn’t need to be a long and complicated process of putting on special clothes and getting hot and sweaty – it can be as simple as taking some deep breaths in your calm surroundings while listening to the birds outside.
 Even children can benefit from mindfulness and meditation.

 Creating a peaceful home is well worth your time.
 Which of these five tips will you try?